-During Q4 2014, NSC replaced the storage system that provides the shared file systems (/home, /nobackup/global, /software) to our Triolith, Kappa and Matter systems.
+During Q4 2014, NSC replaced the storage system that provides the shared file systems (/home, /nobackup/global, /software) to our Triolith and Gamma systems.

 The new system has also replaced the Vagn storage system.